alex179ohm/reredigo/README.md

 Configuration
 -------------
-few variables are exposed for redis connection and authentication. each value expressed is the default configuration. default configuration is optimized for a development environment.
+Few variables are exposed for redis connection and authentication. each value expressed is the default configuration.
+Default configuration is optimized for a development environment.
 ```go
 redis.host=""
 // Redis host ip (blank string means localhost)